How Does Volume S-Curl Rebonding Work?

 Before you leave with your new look, your stylist will apply salon-grade serums to your cuticles as a final hydrating boost.
 Don’t be afraid to voice out how you would like the stylist to set your hairstyle.
 Lastly, your expert stylist will also take some time to share some tips for home maintenance as well as aftercare salon treatments.
 Finally, you can step out, ready to show off your dreamy mane to the world.

-How to Maintain Your New Hairdo
+How to Care for Your New Hairdo

 How long your new creative style lasts depends on what happens once you step out of the salon.
 The quality of your locks is only as good as your level of upkeep at home.
-Here are our top four tips when it comes to maintaining your tresses in peak condition:
+Here are our top four tips when it comes to keeping your tresses in peak condition:

 1. New Rules for Washing Hair